-District of Manipur.
+Pherzawl District is a newly created District of Manipur.
 It is situated in the southern part of the Manipur State bordering Mizoram.
 The majority of the community in the District belongs to the Hmar community.
 There are about 54 Hmar villages in the District.
 Every village has their Village Authority.
-As per the provision of Manipur (Village Authorities in Hill Areas) Act, 1956 the village chief would be an Ex-officio Chairman of the Village Authority and other members are elected by the people on the basis of Universal Suffrage as mentioned earlier.
-But in some of the Hman villages of Pherzawl District it is found that in place of Village Chief there are Village Chairman who are elected by the people like that of the members of the Village Authority.
+As per the provision of Manipur (Village Authorities in Hill Areas) Act, 1956, the village chief would be an Ex-officio Chairman of the Village Authority and other members are elected by the people on the basis of Universal Suffrage as mentioned earlier.
+But in some of the Hmar villages of Pherzawl District it is found that in place of Village Chief there are Village Chairman who are elected by the people like that of the members of the Village Authority.
 The Village Authority performs numerous functions.
 Some of them are given as below:

-1.Proportionate distribution of land

-The Hong people of Pherzawl District practice shifting cultivations ince ancient times and it continue till edgy.
-They lead to change their today.
+Proportionate distribution of land for every year's cultivation: The Hmar people of Pherzawl District practice shifting cultivation since ancient times and it continue till today.
 They had to change their jhumland every year.
 The land once cultivated was allowed to remain fallow for a number of years to enable it to recover its natural fertility.
 Hence, distribution of lands for every year's cultivation continues to be an important task of the Village Authority.
 However, no individual could claim permanent ownership of their respective site as the site ceased to be his own as soon as the harvest is over.

-Maintenance of law and order in

-After 70 years of India's Independence, there are still many villages in the Hill Areas of Manipur which have to fend for themselves in times of any eventualities.
-In most of the Hmar villages in Pherzawl District the Hmar villages in Pherzawi District there are neither police forces nor government officials posted there in the village to take up immediate action.
+Maintenance of law and order in the village: After 70 years of India's Independence, there are still many villages in the Hill Areas of Manipur which have to fend for themselves in times of any eventualities.
+In most of the Hmar villages in Pherzawl District there are neither police forces nor government officials posted there in the village to take posted there in the vinage to take up immediate action.
 The MLAs, MPs and members of the District Council hardly visited these villages.
-As such whenever there is a crisis in the village, they are in the forefront trying to solve the problems.
+As such, whenever there is a crisis in the village, they are in the forefront trying to solve the problems.
 They also continue to play a leading role while organizing rituals connected with death or when a community work is organized.
 Thus, the role of the Village Authority is of utmost importance in the maintenance of law and order in the village.
-3.Administration of justice: